 - Maintain strong connection between controller and drone.

-- If you have created multiple flight plans, make sure there is a 10-15 percent overlap between flight plans.
+- If you have created multiple flight plans, make sure there is adequate overlap between flight plans (check Mission details).

 - Coverage check after flight to ensure all areas are captured.